Front Matter and Back Matter Basics

 Do I need every traditional front-matter section?

-No. Keep essentials first, then add optional pages only when they add context for your readers.
+No. Keep the essentials first, then add optional pages only when they add useful context for your readers.

 Where should I place links to my other books?

-Usually in back matter after the main narrative ends, with one clear action and short supporting text.
+Usually in the back matter after the main book ends, with one clear action and a short explanation.

 Yes.
-Section order and heading changes can move page breaks and TOC anchors, so re-export and verify every time.
+Section order and heading changes can move page breaks and TOC targets, so export again and verify every time.

 Sources and Claim Checks